Skip to main content

 2

 Meanwhile, peel and grate the garlic (or use a garlic press).
-Finely chop the parsley (stalks and all).
-Pop the breadcrumbs into a bowl with the olive oil for the crumb (see ingredients for amount) and half the parsley.
-Season with salt and pepper, then mix together.
+Finely chop the chives (use scissors if easier).
+Pop the breadcrumbs into a bowl with the olive oil for the crumb (see ingredients for amount) and half the chives.
+Season with salt and pepper then mix together.
 Lay the salmon fillets onto a lined baking tray and spread 1 tsp of creme fraiche on each fillet.
-Top with the herby breadcrumbs, pressing them down to ensure they stick.
+Top with the breadcrumbs, pressing them down to ensure they stick.
 Set aside.
-IMPORTANT: Wash your hands and equipment after handling raw fish.
+IMPORTANT: Wash your hands after handling raw fish.

 3